 His research interests are in college mathematics curriculum reform and in the philosophy of mathematics.
 He has given talks at various conferences, most recently at the SC Upstate Research Symposium and Mathematical Association of America Summer Meeting on results from curriculum changes at Limestone University.

 As a husband and father, he is very interested in the life of his family.
 His wife, Judy, and he have been married for 32 years.
 They home schooled their four now grown sons, and they currently home school their eight year-old son.
 Their eldest is a chemical engineer for ExxonMobil; their second son is a Harvard MBA graduate and works as an investment banker in NYC; their third son is an engineer for Freightliner Trucks; and their fourth son is in the applied mathematics graduate program at Rice University.

 Dr. Fast has coached many youth sports teams, including youth basketball teams in the Gaffney area.
 As believers in Jesus Christ, his family seeks to shine the light of Jesus Christ.

 - Results from Mathematics Developmental Course Redesign, co-presenter Chris Mineo, April 2014 South Carolina Upstate Research Symposium.
-The co-presenter is one of my mathematics students at Limestone College.
+The co-presenter is one of my mathematics students at Limestone University.

 - Year One Results from Developmental Course Redesign, August 2013 Mathematical Association of America Math Fest.

-- Considering Language, Mathematics, and Meaning in the Mathematics Classroom, May 2013 Limestone College Conference on Teaching and Learning.
+- Considering Language, Mathematics, and Meaning in the Mathematics Classroom, May 2013 Limestone University Conference on Teaching and Learning.